wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.2.2 =
+Update now for small bug fix when Contact Widget is placed in a left aligned sidebar.

 = 1.2.1 =
 Update now for 2 Contact Us widget code tweaks for improved widget display.